-The units accept up to 500 users and provide entry via the use of proximity cards and/or PIN codes.
+The unit accepts up to 500 users and provides entry via the use of PIN codes and/or proximity cards.
 Each user is provided with two code memory slots: Memory Slot 1 (Primary code) and Memory Slot 2 (Secondary code).